Antibiotics safe for use in rabbits

 Chloramphenicol

-Exceptionally leads to a decrease of appetite
+Exceptionally leads to a decreased appetite

 30-50 mg/kg